szk2s/spectral-lab/README.md

 ```
 require('electron-react-devtools').install()
 ```
-And than refresh or restart the renderer process, you can see a React tab added.
+And than refresh with `cmd + r`, you can see a React tab added.

 ## References
 [What's MPE?](http://mpe.js.org/ "mpe.js")